stelioshalk/ETL-pipeline-for-I94-immigration-data/README.md

 # ETL-pipeline-for-I94-immigration-data

 # Project description
 This project is to design a data lake ETL solution that automates data cleansing and processing the I-94 Immigration Dataset.
 Additionaly, the the Global Temperature Dataset and U.S. City Demographic Dataset are used.
+A star schema was selected for the final data model.

 The data model could be used for extracting useful information such as:
 - Which city was most visited in a specific month
 - From which countries travelers originate?